 The Gift of Preservation Pt.
 2 – Dehydrating

-This is my favorite way to preserve, and I would have LOVED this as a gift for Mother’s Day one year!
-You can go with a budget model that works well, or upgrade to a delux model, but both give Mom the ability to put food by for her family that is easy, almost foolproof, and saves so much room and money for the pantry!
+This is my favorite way to preserve, and I would have LOVED a dehydrator as a gift for Mother’s Day one year!
+You can go with a Nesco budget model that works wonderfully, or upgrade to an Excalibur deluxe model, either give Mom the ability to put food by for her family that is easy, almost foolproof, and saves so much room and money for the pantry!
+You can also direct her to this site to get a ton of dehydrating tips, recipes and techniques to get her started, or purchase the Ultimate Dehydrator Cookbook to go along with it.

 The Gift of 3 Days